peelizulfein/local-conversation-memory/README.md

 # Conversation Memory

-> Local semantic search over your AI chat history.
-Give your LLM agents memory across sessions.
+> Cross-reference your AI conversations and recall topics across tools—without giving up your privacy.

-Ever had a great conversation with Claude, ChatGPT, or Q CLI and wished you could recall it later?
-This tool indexes your chat history locally and lets you (or your AI agents) search it semantically.
+Your chat history is scattered across Claude, ChatGPT, Q CLI, and other tools.
+Each conversation lives in its own silo.
+This tool unifies them locally, letting you search semantically across everything and discover connections between conversations—all without sending your data anywhere.

 **Key features:**
-- 🔍 Semantic search across all your conversations
+- 🔗 Cross-reference conversations across any tool
-- 🔗 Cross-conversation linking via embedding similarity
+- 🔍 Semantic topic recall—find related discussions you forgot about
-- 📦 Portable JSON format - bring your own chat exports
+- 🏠 100% local—your context stays private, no cloud, no API calls
-- 🏠 100% local - no API calls, no cloud, your data stays yours
+- 📦 Portable JSON format—bring your own chat exports
 - 🤖 Agent-friendly output for context injection

 ## Quick Start